MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 ## Request Streams

-Frames which carry HTTP message headers begin with a preface indicating the QPACK state which is necessary to decode the frame without blocking.
-This header indicates one or more checkpoints on which the request depends; if these checkpoints are not LIVE, it MAY avoid reading the remainder of the frame until they are.
+Frames which carry HTTP message headers begin with an optional preface indicating potentially-blocking references in the frame.
+If present, this preface indicates that the request depends on one or more checkpoints which were NEW or PENDING for the encoder when the frame was generated.
+If these checkpoints are not LIVE on the decoder, it MAY delay reading the remainder of the frame until they are.
 (If any of these checkpoints have already been dropped, this must be treated as a stream error of type ERROR_QPACK_INVALID_REFERENCE.)

 The preface is formatted as follows: